epfl-ada/ada-2020-project-milestone-p3-p3_beb/README.md

 - RQ3: Are officers with less experience more sexist?

 # Proposed dataset
 As in the research paper, we will use data from the Stanford Open Policing Project.
 This project consists of several datasets of police stops across the US.
-Based on some criteria, such as the availability of relevant information for our analysis, we will focus on some specific locations (Long Beach, CA; Statewide, FL; Chicago, IL).
-The most constraining factor here is the availability of officers’ years of experience.
+Based on some criteria, such as the availability of relevant information for our analysis, we will focus on some specific locations.
+The most constraining factor is the availability of officers’ years of experience for RQ3.

-Even in the aforementioned states, not all of the data points have the officer’s years of experience, so we will likely have to do imputation or drop some data points.
-Most of the missing data is from Florida, where we have 100% coverage for officer_id, which might help a bit for imputation.
-An in-depth look at the data is required to know what the best approach is.

 We looked for a dataset which contains dusk information for states across the USA.
 However, we could not find such a dataset.
-Therefore, we will use the Astral Python library to calculate the information.
+Therefore, we will use the [Astral](https://astral.readthedocs.io/en/stable/index.html) Python package to calculate the dusk time information.

 # Methods
 Our team will share the research questions, and everyone will work on one research question.